paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

-The Telewavesim data have been created with the same subsurface structure with ``Telewavesim`` (Audet et al. 2019), that computes reveberations in a stratified medium using the matrix propagator method (Thomson et al. 1997).
+The Telewavesim data have been created with the same subsurface structure with ``Telewavesim`` (Audet et al. 2019), that computes reverberations in a stratified medium using the matrix propagator method (Thomson et al. 1997).
 It was created from the same subsurface model (Saul et al., 2000) that we will also be using to generate synthetic data with ``pyraysum``.
-The incident teleseismic P wave is characterized by 90 degree backazimuth and 0.06 s/km slowness.
+The incident teleseismic P wave is characterized by 90 degree back-azimuth and 0.06 s/km slowness.
 Note that we are here only looking at a much shorter time interval, i.e. 35 seconds of data.

 .. code:: ipython3